Monarch Butterfly Migration in Michoacan: Family Day Trip from Mexico City

 - Two main family-friendly sanctuaries: El Rosario and Sierra Chincua

-- Difficulty: 1.5-2 mile uphill hike at 10,000+ feet altitude
+- Difficulty: 1.5-2 mile uphill hike at 10,000-plus feet

 The Monarch Migration Story (Tell Your Kids)

 This is the kind of story kids remember.
+Bella still recites the "great-great-grandparents" part word for word.

 The Two Best Family Sanctuaries

 The Monarch Butterfly Biosphere Reserve has multiple sanctuaries open to visitors.
-For families on a CDMX day trip, two are realistic:
+For families on a CDMX day trip, two are realistic.

 El Rosario (Best Overall for First-Time Families)